bajratech/bajratech.github.io/_posts/2016-09-23-Bajra Weekly, Site Granny Upgrade, Xamrin Android, New Member, Sublime Text.md

 Hello Everyone, what's on this weekend?

-Here at **Bajra**, we have started weekly blogging which has excited me to blog more.
+Here at **Bajra**, we have started weekly blogging, which has excited me to blog more.
 Today I am going to share my views and experiences in this blog.
 Firstly, thanks to all of our **BajraBeings** for providing this awesome platform to share our knowledge and experiences, and resuming our habit of writing.

 **Site Granny**<br>
 As we know **Bajra** has released it's own product ***Site Granny***, it was built on *Rails 4*, now it has been upgraded to *Rails 5* with a new feature ***Action Cable*** for web socket implementation.